+Usually, misplaced anger can look like directing anger at something or someone totally unrelated to the current stresses in one’s life.
+This reaction can be viewed as a projection because the recipient typically did not cause or contribute to the person’s anger or stress response.
 Displaced anger is a reactionary defense mechanism and a maladaptive coping strategy.
-Usually, misplaced anger can look like directing anger at something or someone totally unrelated to the current stresses in your life.
-This anger reaction can be viewed as a projection since the recipient of the anger is usually not the one who caused or contributed to the anger or stress response.

 What Is Displaced Anger?

-Displacement is a defense mechanism used to self-soothe.
-Also referred to as misplaced anger, displaced anger is a type of anger that perpetuates negativity and starts a cycle of fights.
-Individuals who experience this tend to have poor impulse control and high aggression.
-Due to poor coping skills and an inability to regulate emotions, they channel pent up anger at individuals or situations that are unrelated to the source of the anger.1
+Displaced anger, also referred to as misplaced anger, is a type of anger that perpetuates negativity and starts a cycle of fights.
+In these cases, displacement is a defense mechanism used to self-soothe.
+Individuals who experience displaced anger tend to have low impulse control and high aggression.
+Due to poor coping skills and an inability to regulate emotions, they channel pent-up anger at individuals or situations that are unrelated to the source of their anger.1

 How Displaced Anger Affects Behavior

-Those dealing with misplaced anger may be more prone to take their aggression out on children because they require a level of patience and understanding far greater than adults.
-Children who experience misplaced anger from their caregivers can struggle with lifelong impacts as a result.
+Those dealing with misplaced anger may be more prone to take their aggression out on children.
+This is because children require a level of patience and understanding far greater than that of adults.
+Children who experience displaced anger from caregivers can struggle with lifelong struggles as a result.

-Misplaced anger also has a ripple effect.
-For example, it could start with a man who directs his anger at his wife, who in turn directs her anger at her children, who in turn take it out on their peers.
-Once it is known and understood just how toxic this pattern can become, we can get one step closer to correcting this behavior before it becomes a bigger issue.2
+Displaced anger also has a ripple effect.
+For example, it could start with an aggressive man who directs his rage at his wife, who in turn directs her anger at her children, who in turn take it out on their peers.
+Once it is known and understood just how toxic this pattern can become, one can get one step closer to correcting this behavior before it becomes a bigger issue.2

 How Displaced Anger Affects Relationships